-Section 590.1265 RSMo - Police Use of Force Transparency Act of 2021

-Use of force incidents reporting standards and procedures, publication of report data, analysis report.
+- Section 590.1265 RSMo Police Use of Force Transparency Act of 2021 - Pursuant to Section 590.1265 RSMo Use of force incidents reporting standards and procedures, publication of report data, analysis report.
 Each law enforcement agency shall certify compliance with section 590.1265 RSMo when applying for any grants administered by the Department of Public Safety.
-For purposes of grant eligibility, law enforcement agencies will be considered non-compliant if they have not submitted Use of Force reports for three or months in the prior twelve month period.

-Section 43.505 RSMo - National Incident-Based Reporting System (NIBRS) formerly Uniform Crime reporting (UCR)

-Pursuant to section 43.505 RSMo Uniform Crime Reporting system - duties of department - violations, penalty: Each law enforcement agency is required to submit crime incident reports to the department of public safety on forms or in the format prescribed by the department and submit any other crime incident information which may be required by the Department of Public Safety.
+For purposes of grant eligibility, law enforcement agencies will be considered non-compliant if they have not submitted Use of Force reports for three or months in the past twelve months.
+Each law enforcement agency shall certify compliance with Section 590.1265 RSMo when accepting any grants administered by the Department of Public Safety - Section 43.505 RSMo National Incident-Based Reporting System (NIBRS) formerly Uniform Crime reporting (UCR) - Pursuant to section 43.505 RSMo Uniform Crime Reporting system duties of department violations, penalty: Each law enforcement agency is required to submit crime incident reports to the department of public safety on forms or in the format prescribed by the department and submit any other crime incident information which may be required by the Department of Public Safety.
 Agencies that are not compliant at the time of application will only be eligible for grant funds to assist the agency to become compliant.
-For purposes of grant eligibility, law enforcement agencies will be considered non-compliant if they have not submitted MIBRS reports for three or more months in the prior twelve month period.

-NOTE: Show Me Crime Reporting provides a no cost option for agencies to comply with Section 43.505 RSMo.
-Agencies that are not currently compliant with Section 43.505 RSMo will not be eligible to apply until they have registered with Show Me Crime Reporting and have begun submitting MIBRS reports. https://showmecrime.mo.gov/CrimeReporting/MIBRSRegistration.html
+For purposes of grant eligibility, law enforcement agencies will be considered non-compliant if they have not submitted MIBRS reports for three or more months in the past twelve months - NOTE: Show Me Crime Reporting provides a no cost option for agencies to comply with Section 43.505 RSMo.
+Agencies that are not currently compliant with Section 43.505 RSMo will not be eligible to apply until they have registered with Show Me Crime Reporting and have begun submitting MIBRS reports https://showmecrime.mo.gov/CrimeReporting/MIBRSRegistration.html